PaulBratslavsky/using-register-function-example/blog.md

 };
 ```

-2. To test if this succeeded we will start strapi up in console mode aka `npm run strapi console` then after it is loaded you are an interactive console version of strapi where you will type in `strapi.middlewares` and you should now see in the list `'global::customMiddleware': [AsyncFunction (anonymous)],`
+2. To test if this succeeded, we will start strapi up in console mode, aka `npm run strapi console`; then after it is loaded, you are an interactive console version of strapi where you will type in `strapi.middlewares` and you should now see in the list `'global::customMiddleware': [AsyncFunction (anonymous)],`

 ![Strapi Console](img/004-register-strapi-console.png)